msracver/Deformable-ConvNets/DCNv2_op/README.md

           step 4 (Merge): merge sliced output to form the whole output data (NxC'xHxW) end

-    In the old operator, S is fixed as 1.
-In the new operator, S can be set by a new *im2col_step* parameter its default value is min(N, 64).
-The new operator is significantly faster than the old one when the image batch size is large (e.g. 32 as a usual practice in ImageNet classification).
+    In the previous operator, S is fixed as 1.
+In the updated operator, S can be set by the *im2col_step* parameter, whose default value is min(N, 64).
+The updated operator is significantly faster than the existing one when the image batch size is large.

-* The boundary processing scheme is modified.

-    In the old operator, the pixel with any one coordinate (x or y) in (-inf, 0) is set as 0.
-The pixel with one coordinate in [H(W)-1,H(W)] is bilinear sampled assuming the pixel value on H(W) is the same as on H(W)-1.
-The pixel with any one coordinate in (H(W), inf) is set as 0.

-    In the new operator, the input image is firstly padded with zeros and then bilinear sampling is performed on all range of locations.

-    The new boundary scheme has little influence on tasks with large output feature map size (e.g. object detection), but can lead to better accuracy on tasks with small output feature map size (e.g. 7x7 as a usual practice in ImageNet classification).

-The second operator is a new modulated deformable convolution operator introduced in the DCNv2 paper.
-Please see [example_symbol.py](https://github.com/msracver/Deformable-ConvNets/blob/master/DCNv2_op/example_symbol.py) for an example usage.
+Check [example_symbol.py](https://github.com/msracver/Deformable-ConvNets/blob/master/DCNv2_op/example_symbol.py) for an example of utilizing the operators.